MasoudSec/MasoudSec/README.md

 <!--
 **MasoudSec/MasoudSec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Hi, I'm Masood.

+I’m passionate about cybersecurity and currently focused on developing practical skills in network security, ethical hacking, and Linux.

+Currently learning and practicing on platforms like TryHackMe while building hands-on experience through labs and security projects.

+Goal: Start as a SOC Analyst and grow toward Red Teaming.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...